sunilabrahamindia/sunilabraham/on-this-day.md

 ---
 layout: default
 title: "On This Day"
-description: "Discover Sunil Abraham's publications, media articles, and media mentions from history organised by date—explore what happened today, this month, and beyond."
+description: "Discover Sunil Abraham's publications, media articles, and media mentions from history organised by date—explore what happened today, this week, and beyond."
 categories: [Project pages]
 permalink: /on-this-day/
 created: 2026-01-26